 The Field House was shortlisted for the Architect’s Journal Small Projects Award in 2021 and was featured in Elle Decoration Country Issue 19.
-In conversation with Elle Decoration, Eleanor Grierson expands on the project, its context and the impact it has had on her clients’ lives.
+In conversation with Elle Decoration, Eleanor expands on the project, its context and the place it holds in her clients' lives.

 E .
 D What prompted you to build this space - what inspired the design?